FIRST-YEAR ENGINEERING PROGRAM

 EGR 1200 - Engineering Interdisciplinary Project

-The highlight of the College of Engineering’s freshman program is EGR 1200, the engineering interdisciplinary project.
+The highlight of the College of Engineering’s first-semester program is EGR 1200, the engineering interdisciplinary project.
 During the first half of the fall semester, this course will introduce you to engineering analysis, design and research using an active-learning, problem-based approach.
-During the second half of the fall semester, you will select one interdisciplinary engineering project on which you will be mentored by teaching and research faculty in whose fields these projects are based.
-Specific projects include:
+During the second half of the fall semester, you will be assigned a team-based interdisciplinary engineering project on which you will be mentored by teaching and research faculty in whose fields these projects are based.

-Each freshman is assigned an academic advisor who is a full-time faculty member in the department of your chosen major.
+Each first-year student is assigned an academic advisor who is a full-time faculty member in the department of your chosen major.
 It is incumbent upon you to get to know your academic advisor as they can help you:

 - Adjust to university life or point you in the right direction for answers